JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="getpropertyitemsize"></a>GetPropertyItemSize (CGpImage)

-Gets the size, in bytes, of a specified property item of this **Image** object.
+Gets the size, in bytes, of a specified property item of an **Image** object.

 ```
 FUNCTION GetPropertyItemSize (BYVAL propId AS PROPID) AS UINT